diasks2/surveyor_example/README.md

 #Surveyor Tutorial
 - - -

+###Section 1 - Create a new rails app and get the 'kitchen sink' survey working

 1) Create a new repository on [GitHub](https://github.com) named 'surveyor_example'

 2) Create a new rails project